ryu1kn/vscode-text-marker/README.md

 * `TextMarker: Mark Text to Highlight/Unhighlight` (**Command ID**: `textmarker.markText`)

     Mark the selected text for highlighting.
+If no text is selected, the word under cursor will be marked.
 Marking the already selected text will unhighlight the text.

 ## Extension Settings